plasmadancom/CTRL-HAT/README.md

 Mains voltage electricity is extremely dangerous.
 There is significant risk of death through electrocution, fire or explosion if not wired and fused correctly.

-If using with mains voltages CTRL HAT must be installed in an electrically isolated enclosure by a qualified electrician and maintain at-least a 2mm air gap between all conductive parts of the Raspberry Pi ([source](http://www.creepage.com)).
+If using with mains voltages CTRL HAT must be installed in an electrically insulated enclosure by a qualified electrician and maintain at-least a 2mm air gap between all conductive parts of the Raspberry Pi ([source](http://www.creepage.com)).
 See [PoE header](#poe-header).

 ## Isolating the Relays
 <p align="center">
     <img alt="Link Jumper Animated" src="/img/link-jumper-animated.gif" width="400">
 </p>

-Removing the LINK jumper from CTRL HAT disconnects 5V power to the solid state relays.
+Removing the LINK jumper from CTRL HAT will disconnect 5V power to the solid state relays.
 This allows you to power the relays independently, but also gives you the option to use solid state relays with other DC control voltages (up to 30V).
 This opens up a huge range of additional compatible solid state relays for use with your project.

 ## Back-Powering *